Think of when you used an app or a website lately. You probably don’t remember the experience of using it.

 What you do remember is bad user experiences that annoyed you because it wasted your time and energy.
 Well designed user experience should blend seamlessly into the background.
 The only time is should stand out is if it is so well designed you consciously think, “Wow this is a joy to use!”

-UX is how a person feels when interfacing with a system.
+User Experience (UX) is how a person feels when interfacing with a system.
 This includes a website, web application, desktop software and basically any form of human/device interaction.
+UX success aims to create a seamless experience for users to get from A to B, finding all the resources needed at an easy and fast rate.

-User Experience (UX) is all about how easily an app allows a user do what they want to do and enjoy doing it.
+User Experience (UX) is all about how easily an app or a web page allows a user do what they want to do and enjoy doing it.
+It can be measured with stickiness metrics through success rates, monthly users, bounce rates, and more, by following journey and completion tasks through touch points and clicks.

 The Best UX Tools For User Research